Facts about Henry V

 Henry VIII Biography

-Henry VIII ruled England from 1509-1547 and remains one of that country’s most famous and controversial kings, the second monarch of the House of Tudor.
+Henry VIII ruled England from 1509-1547 and remains one of that country’s most famous and controversial kings.
+He was the second monarch of the House of Tudor.

-(It also led to his famous clash with Sir Thomas More, who was tried for treason and executed.)
-Henry is also known for his great girth; his obesity probably contributed to his death at age 56.
+Henry VIII is also known for his great girth; he suffered from gout, and his obesity probably contributed to his death at age 56.
 He was succeeded by Edward VI, his short-lived son with Jane Seymour.
 Henry’s daughter with Anne Boleyn, Elizabeth I, eventually took the throne and became one of England’s most powerful and longest-reigning monarchs.

 The king’s life story was told by William Shakespeare in his play Henry VIII… According to the official site of the British royal family, Henry “was an accomplished player of many instruments and a composer.
 ‘Greensleeves,’ the popular melody frequently attributed to him is, however, almost certainly not one of his compositions”… He has been played onscreen many times, by actors including Robert Shaw (A Man For All Seasons, 1966), Charlton Heston (Crossed Swords, 1977), Eric Bana (The Other Boleyn Girl, 2008), and Jonathan Rhys-Meyers (the TV series Tudors, 2007.)